RISCV-MYTH-WORKSHOP/riscv_myth_workshop_may22-vamsidasari13/README.md

 The material and code created during the RISC-V MYTH Workshop are housed in this repository.
 The basic RISC-V ISA was researched and a rudimentary RISC-V core with base instruction set was developed in five days.
 In addition to the Makerchip IDE Platform, the RISC-V CPU Core was designed using Transaction Level Verilog (TL-Verilog).

-Day-01
-Introduction to RICS-V ISA and GNU Compiler toolchain
+### Day 1 : Introduction to RISC-V ISA and GNU compiler toolchain

-Day-02
+•	Introduction to RISC-V basic keywords

+•	Labwork for RISC-V software toolchain

+•	Integer number representation

+•	Signed and unsigned arithmetic operations

-Intoduction to ABI and basic verification flow
+### Day 2: Introduction to ABI and basic verification flow

-Day-03
+•	Application Binary interface (ABI)

+•	Lab work using ABI function calls

+•	Basic verification flow using iverilog

-Digtial Logic with TL-Verilog and Makerchip
+### Day 3: Digital Logic with TL-Verilog and Makerchip

-Day-04
+•	Combinational logic in TL-Verilog using Makerchip

+•	Sequential and pipelined logic

+•	Validity

+•	Hierarchy

-Basic RISC-V CPU micro architecture
+### Day 4: Basic RISC-V CPU micro-architecture

-Day-05
+•	Microarchitecture and testbench for a simple RISC-V CPU

+•	Fetch, decode, and execute logic

+•	RISC-V control logic

-Complete Piplined RISC-V CPU micro architecture store
+### Day 5: Complete Pipelined RISC-V CPU micro-architecture/store

+•	Pipelining the CPU

+•	Load and store instructions and memory

+•	Completing the RISC-V CPU

+•	Wrap-up and future opportunities